Asuraaaaa/esx_identity_display/README.md

 ## Feature: ##

 * Display of an identity card. <br />
-  * The display can be called via any menu script through the event: `TriggerEvent('displaymenu:displayIdCard')`
+  * The display can be called through any menu script through the event: `TriggerEvent('displaymenu:displayIdCard')`
 * Possibility to show his identity card to other players
-  * The display can be called via any menu script through the event: `TriggerEvent('displaymenu:showHisCardToPlayer')`
+  * The display can be called through any menu script through the event: `TriggerEvent('displaymenu:showHisCardToPlayer')`